Startups

 Web apps

 Web apps run on web browsers and are accessed over the Internet.
 They offer users a wide range of functionalities, from simple tools to complex services, without the need for installation or downloads.
+These capabilities open up numerous web application ideas for developers and businesses alike.

 Technologies used in web apps: HTML5, CSS, JavaScript, etc.